LiberTEM/LiberTEM/docs/source/dev/how-io-works.rst

 How does I/O work in LiberTEM?
 ==============================

-Many algorithms benefit from :ref:`tiled` where the same subset in the signal dimension is processed for several frames in a row.
+Many algorithms benefit from :ref:`tiled` where the same slice of the signal dimension is processed for several frames in a row.
 In many cases, algorithms have specific minimum and maximum sizes in signal dimension, navigation dimension or total size where they operate efficiently.
 Smaller sizes might